Servideska/HPC/doc.zih.tu-dresden.de/docs/software/modules.md

 toolchain are available right from the start.
 This behavior can be changed via `module save`, see below.

-**Warning: All** intel toolchains show only half capacity of the InfiniBand communication between nodes in comparison to the foss toolchains!
-Be aware that this can cause performance differences.

 ## Per-Architecture Builds

 Since we have a heterogeneous cluster, we do individual builds of some of the software for each